zpaolo11x/Arcadeflow/README.md

 ## What's new in v 16.8 #

+- Added options to select a scraper engine for arcade media and history data
 - Fixed glitch when AA is enabled on macOS
 - Added MTX, Tomy Tutor, Exidy Sorcerer, Sharp MZ-2500, Sord M5
 - Added Vector-06C, Apogee BK-01, Olivetti PC1 and PC128